-We consider all cash and highly liquid financial instruments with original maturities of three months or less to be cash and cash equivalents.
+We consider all cash and highly liquid financial instruments with original maturities of three months or less, which are neither held for nor restricted by donors for long-term purposes, to be cash and cash equivalents.
+Cash and cash equivalents held in our investment portfolio are excluded from this definition.